Constitution & Bylaws

 A. A regular chapter may be established in any accredited college or university that offers a major, minor, certificate or its equivalent, in geography.
 Institutions of higher learning outside of the United States must meet and maintain the standards of the Association of College Honor Societies with respect to the mission and quality of eligible institutions.

-B. A petition for charter may be made by a group of six or more individuals eligible for membership at the time of petitioning and sponsored by a faculty member.
+B. A petition for charter may be made by a group of six or more individuals eligible for membership at the time of petitioning and by a faculty member with written approval and support of a department chair, dean, or provost.
 Petitions must be submitted to the Executive Secretary.
 Approval of a charter is accomplished by a vote of the President, 1st Vice President and Executive Secretary, once the Executive Secretary has verified the accreditation of the petitioning institution.

 D. Each chapter may elect a President, Vice-President, Secretary, Treasurer, Historian, and additional officers as desired.